Do Go On - 125 - The Legend of Bigfoot

 and accidentally put it in that calendar?

-All right, Atari in the Henderson's for sure
+It's Harry in the Henderson's for sure.

-Well, I'm very confused by what corporate.
+Well, I'm very confused by what incorporates.

 I thought helicopter rides was fun.